googleapis/google-cloud-java/java-publicca/README.md

 You'll need to obtain the `google-cloud-publicca` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-publicca` as a dependency in your code.

-## About Public Certificate Authority
+## About Public Certificate Authority API

-[Public Certificate Authority][product-docs] Certificate Manager's Public Certificate Authority (CA) functionality allows you to provision and deploy widely trusted X.509 certificates after validating that the certificate requester controls the domains.
+[Public Certificate Authority API][product-docs] The Public Certificate Authority API may be used to create and manage ACME external account binding keys associated with Google Trust Services' publicly trusted certificate authority.

-See the [Public Certificate Authority client library docs][javadocs] to learn how to use this Public Certificate Authority Client Library.
+See the [Public Certificate Authority API client library docs][javadocs] to learn how to use this Public Certificate Authority API Client Library.